larsewi/hackaton/README.md

 [deps-packaging.json](deps-packaging.json).
 The packages will be built in the order they appear.

+The key of each entry should contain the package names.
+The package name must consist only of lower case letters ( a-z ), digits ( 0-9 ), plus ( + ) and minus ( - ) signs, and periods ( . ).

 The `"expression"` field is passed to `eval()` along with the [context dictionary](#context-dictionary).
 The outcome of `eval() determines whether or not the dependency will be built.
 The `"expression"` field is optional and will